Patient Leaflet Updated 07-Nov-2019 | Zentiva

 Talk to your doctor or pharmacist before taking fexofenadine if:

-If any of these apply to you, or you are not sure, tell your doctor before taking fexofenadine.
+If any of these apply to you, or if you are not sure, tell your doctor before taking fexofenadine.

 Other medicines and fexofenadine